 Brian Boylan is a leading figure in the creative, business and cultural worlds.
 He has been a key part of Wolff Olins for more than 40 years, as a senior partner for 25 years and for the last 12 years as Chairman.

-Under his leadership Wolff Olins has grown from a London-based European-focused business to a global business working with major international, regional and national enterprises via four hubs in London, New York, San Francisco and Dubai.
+Under his leadership Wolff Olins has grown from a London-based European-focused business to a global business working with major international, regional and national enterprises via three hubs in London, New York and San Francisco.

 During the same period the output of Wolff Olins has expanded its focus from purely communication and design to a much broader, impact led outlook – partnering with clients to shape strategic intention and purpose, create customer experience, develop organisational culture, and build the tools to deliver it all at scale.